-Submissions should be typewritten in English, double line spaced, and submitted in MS Word format.
+Submissions should be typewritten in British English, double line spaced, and submitted in MS Word format.
 Submissions should be between 5000 and 8000 words in length, inclusive of words in tables but excluding references.
 The word count should be included in the article file.

 You will be required to submit a minimum of two documents, containing the following elements:

 - the title of the article

 - a short running title of no more than 40 characters (including spaces)

 - a short biography of approximately 80 words for each author

 - contact details (including email, postal address, fax and telephone number) for the corresponding author.